 Sick days are pro-rated for LTOs and appear on the pay stub.
+Approx. 1 per month, 11 in total for the year.
 Daily OTs have NO sick days.

 PD Days

 For Daily OTs PD day activities are optional and unpaid.
 LTOs are expected to be with their schools PD activity.
 PD days do not interrupt a LTO.